thedynamiclinker/sudocode/etc/apache/San 2.md

 0: Hard not to be pessimistic when you're writing about foundations and they say it's not foundations.

 > "After completing his dissertation, Brouwer made a conscious decision to temporarily keep his contentious ideas under wraps and to concentrate on demonstrating his mathematical prowess" (Davis (2000), p.
 95); by 1910 he had published a number of important papers, in particular the Fixed Point Theorem.
-Hilbert—the formalist with whom the intuitionist Brouwer would ultimately spend years in conflict—admired the young man and helped him receive a regular academic appointment (1912) at the University of Amsterdam (Davis, p.
+Hilbert一the formalist with whom the intuitionist Brouwer would ultimately spend years in conflict一admired the young man and helped him receive a regular academic appointment (1912) at the University of Amsterdam (Davis, p.
 96).
 It was then that "Brouwer felt free to return to his revolutionary project which he was now calling _intuitionism_ " (ibid).
 >
 > -The Dynamic Read-Writable Free Encyclopedic Repository of the Modern State of Human Knowledge